General Inquiries: (+94) 011 2881 000 Exams/Certificates: (+94) 11-2881461 | (+94) 11-2881040 Regional Educational Services: Click Here

 Sanmugeswaran, P. (2019) Camūka Uḷaviyal [Social Psychology], Colombo: Chemamadu Publishers.
 (Published in Tamil)

-Mark P. Whitaker and Sanmugeswaran, P. In press.
+Mark P. Whitaker and Sanmugeswaran, P. 2021.
 Searching for Cakti (Shakti): New choices in post-war Tamil Sri Lanka.
 InMulti religiosity in Contemporary Sri Lanka: Innovation, Shared Spaces, and Contestation, eds.
 Mark P. Whitaker, Darini Rajasingham-Senanayake and Pathmanesan Sanmugeswaran.
-Oxford: Routledge (Taylor and Francis Group Publishers) 2021 Publication (Forthcoming)
+Oxford: Routledge (Taylor and Francis Group Publishers)

 Sanmugeswaran, P. (2020) Maximizing the Potential of Multidisciplinary Social Sciences in Empowering People through ODL Methodologies.
 VISTAS- Journal of Humanities and Social Sciences, The Open University of Sri Lanka, Volume-13 (2): 47-67.